advanced4/covid19-predict/README.md

 # covid19-predict
 A little python example that generates a graph showing multiple common prediction models

+# Common Models
 ## Overview

 This an example usage of common time series forecasting models, applied to COVID-19 data.
 The expected format is a *.csv file that looks like the following:

-    entry,total,date
-    0,1,3/16/20
-    1,2,3/17/20
-    2,4,3/18/20
-    3,13,3/19/20
+    total_cum,recovered_new,deaths_new,date
+    1,0,0,3/16/20
+    2,0,0,3/17/20
+    4,0,0,3/18/20
+    8,0,0,3/19/20
     ...

-where the first column is simply an incrementing integer, the second column is the total confirmed cases, and the third column is the date
+where the first column is the total cumulative confirmed cases of that date, the second column is the new recovered cases for that day, the third column is the new confirmed deaths for that day, and finally the date

 I used Python 3.8.2 for this.
 Main requirements are sklearn, pandas, statsmodels, and matplotlib